Steelgrey/dev-scripts/README.md

 Scripts that make local Metabase development handier.
-Currently these only consist of scripts for running different databases we support like MySQL or Spark SQL locally, but we can add scripts for other stuff in the future if we think of anything good.
+Currently, these only consist of scripts for running different databases we support like MySQL or Spark SQL locally, but we can add scripts for other stuff in the future if we think of anything good.